DataDog/documentation/content/en/developers/marketplace.md

 #### Codeowners

-* Lives under .github directory and defines the individuals or teams that are responsible for code in a repository.
+* Lives under the shared .github directory and defines the individuals or teams that are responsible for code in the repository.
 See https://help.github.com/articles/about-codeowners/ for syntax.

 #### Additional Marketplace files